subquery/documentation/docs/academy/herocourse/module4.md

 ```

-We then declare a new instance of the StakeReward object and pass through the blockheight +hyphen + eventid to create a unique identifier.
+After that declare a new instance of the `StakeReward` object.
+Pass it through the **blockheight + hyphen + eventid** to create a unique identifier.

 ```